 Place de la Mairie

-For a club as big and old as Stade Rennais, their trophy cabinet is a little bit scantily filled.
-Even though France has known very much different champions, Rennes never became one of them, having a 3rd place in 2020 as their best result ever.
+For a club as big and old as Stade Rennais, their trophy cabinet is somewhat disappointing.
+Even though France has known very many different champions, Rennes never became one of them.
+A third place in 2020 was their best result ever.
 But if they manage to win a trophy, they celebrate it greatly.
-A year earlier, Rennes came with a thunderous surprise by beating the giants of PSG in the final of the Coupe de France.
+In 2019, Rennes surprisingly won the Coupe de France against PSG.
 The day after the final, tens of thousands of fans gathered at the Place de la Mairie to welcome their cup heroes, who came to show the trophy on the left balcony of the town hall.

 ETP Odorico, academy with famous alumni

-In the shadow of Roazhon Park, at the Rue Moulin de Comte you have the academy of the club, the ETP Odorico.
+In the shadow of Roazhon Park, at the Rue Moulin de Comte, you will find the academy of the club, the ETP Odorico.
 This white building is the non-football part of the academy, it's where the youth players live and where they go to school.
-Youngsters like Sylvain Wiltord, Yoann Gourcuff and Ousmane Dembélé dreamt here on their room from a future as a professional football player.
+This is where youngsters like Sylvain Wiltord, Yoann Gourcuff and Ousmane Dembélé dreamt of a future as a professional football players.

 Tickets

 Tickets for home games of Stade Rennais can be bought simply on the website of the club.
-For matches against arch rivals FC Nantes, Paris Saint-Germain or Lorient you'll have to be quick, otherwise Roazhon Park will be packed.
+For matches against arch-rivals FC Nantes, Paris Saint-Germain or Lorient you'll have to be quick since Roazhon Park will be packed.

 How to get there

 Roazhon Park (Rue de Lorient 111) is easily accessible by car from the ring road of Rennes.
 Take exit 10 (Port de Lorient) and you'll see the stadium immediately.
 Around the stadium, there are several parking lots available for football fans.
-If you don't come by car, the best thing you can do is take metroline B to station Cleunay, a ride of a couple of minutes from the city center.
-From there, it's a 15 minute-walk tot the stadium.
+If you are not coming by car, the best thing you can do is take metro line B to station Cleunay.
+From there, it's a 15-minute walk to the stadium.